Esmaeelpour/obsidian-donezone/README.md

 #### Autocomplete tasks as you type

-Start typing in a checkbox and DoneZone suggests matching tasks from anywhere in the note — done or not.
+Start typing in a checkbox and DoneZone suggests matching tasks from anywhere in the note, done or not.
 Pick one and that task hops onto the line you're typing, with its original copy removed, so duplicates collapse into a single entry.
-The task lands in the state of the line you're typing: type into an unchecked box and an archived task comes back active; type into a checked box and an open task is marked done — all in one keystroke.
+The task lands in the state of the line you're typing: type into an unchecked box and an archived task comes back active; type into a checked box and an open task is marked done; all in one keystroke.

 #### Delete a task in one click

 Hover a checkbox line in the editor and a **×** appears on the right, just like Google Keep.
-Click it to remove that task — no selecting, no backspacing.
+Click it to remove that task; no selecting, no backspacing.

 #### Tidy up in bulk